-(v) During the previous year, the long term operating lease of an investment property leased to a hotel operator was cancelled midway through the lease term.
-In accordance with the requirements of IFRS, a loss of AED 27.18 million (refer Note 9), being the excess of cumulative lease rent recognized as compared to the lease rent due as per the lease agreement, has been recognized in the consolidated statement of profit or loss.
+- (iii) During the year ended 31 December 2023, the Group earned rental income amounting to AED 42.06 million (2022: AED 39.15 million) from its investment properties (refer Note 9) and direct operating expenses incurred on these investment properties amounted to AED 10.23 million (2022: AED 8.87 million) (refer Note 7). - (iv) During the year ended 31 December 2022, the long-term operating lease of an investment property leased to a hotel operator was cancelled midway through the lease term.
+In accordance with the requirements of IFRS16, a loss of AED 1.14 million, being the excess of cumulative lease rent recognized as compared to the lease rent due as per the lease agreement, was recognized in the consolidated statement of profit or loss (refer Note 31).

-An independent valuation of the fair value of the Group's properties is undertaken annually.
-The fair value of the Group's investment properties at 31 December 2022 has been arrived at on the basis of an independent property valuation as of that date.
+An independent valuation of the fair value of the Group's all properties is undertaken annually.
+The fair value of the Group's investment properties at 31 December 2023 has been arrived at on the basis of an independent property valuation as of that date.
 The valuer has appropriate qualifications and recent experience in the valuation of properties in the location and category of the property being valued.
-The fair value as at 31 December 2022 was AED 1,032.31 million (2021: AED 1,028.05 million).
+The fair value as at 31 December 2023 was AED 1,073.39 million (2022: AED 1,032.31 million).